 The Fallbrook Beautification Alliance is a non-profit volunteer organization working with community partners to enhance Fallbrook’s visual appeal.
 Many of Fallbrook’s beautification projects are initiated and maintained by community organizations such as the Fallbrook Beautification Alliance (FBA).
 FBA was founded in 2005 as a result of a recommendation from the Fallbrook Revitalization Council to improve collaboration between groups and individuals dedicated to making and keeping Fallbrook beautifu

-Join the Keep Fallbrook Clean and Green Annual Clean-Up Day
+Fallbrook Clean and Green Annual Clean-Up Day a Huge Success

-Keep Fallbrook Clean and Green, a division of the Fallbrook Beautification Alliance, has scheduled their annual community-wide Clean Up Day for Saturday, Sept.
+Keep Fallbrook Clean and Green, a division of the Fallbrook Beautification Alliance, held the annual community-wide Clean Up Day on Saturday, Sept.
 19, in conjunction with the statewide California Coastal Cleanup Day and International Coastal Cleanup held by I Love a Clean San Diego, and the California Coastal Commission.

 Come “Sea” What’s Swimming Along the Pico Promenade

 The Fallbrook Beautification Alliance (FBA), with the help of Save Our Forest, maintains the walking path along the Pico Promenade in downtown Fallbrook.
 The benches that line the path, providing a shady spot for rest or reflection, were in need of a major makeover or replacement.
 Earlier this year, a suggestion was made to enlist the help of student artists, and that is how this art story began.
 The idea took hold with multiple goals in mind: to help young people be more involved in a positive way with the community, bring some youthful art to Fallbrook, and to remake the benches to enhance the Pico Promenade walking path.